rkoeninger/lunacy/README.md

 const η = require("delambda");
 ```

-The Greek letter eta (`η`) is preferred as it's not likely to be used by any other library.
-It's also somewhat appropriate as [eta-reduction][eta-reduction] involves lambda elimination, at least in languages where currying is the norm.
+The Greek letter eta (`η`) is preferred for a couple of reasons:

+- It's not likely to be used by any other library
+- It's also somewhat appropriate as [eta-reduction][eta-reduction] involves lambda elimination

 [eta-reduction]: https://wiki.haskell.org/Eta_conversion